jazzband/wagtailmenus/README.md

 Presuming the 'About Us' page uses a model that extends the `wagtailmenus.models.MenuPage`:

-1. Find the 'About Us' page and click to get to it's 'edit' page
+1. Find the 'About Us' page and click to get to it's 'edit' page.
-2. Click on the `Settings` tab
+2. Click on the `Settings` tab.
 3. Uncollapse the `ADVANCED MENU BEHAVIOUR` panel by clicking the read arrow (if it's not there, you might need to configure your panels).
 4. Tick the checkbox that appears, and save your changes.